 In adults and adolescents alike, this can manifest as tantrums, screaming, and throwing or hitting things.
 After these explosive behaviors, it's not uncommon for them to feel deep regret and shame.

 Dopamine and stimulation

 If you have ADHD, it's likely that the reward centers of your brain (dopamine) may not work the way they’re “supposed to”.
 Faulty reward centers can make you feel understimulated or bored, prompting a desire for excitement and stimulation.
-This is why many ADHD adults struggle with impulse control in the forms of gambling, sex (promiscuity), drugs, and compulsive eating.
+This is why many ADHD adults often struggle with impulse control in the forms of gambling, sex (promiscuity), drugs, and compulsive eating.
 Anger isn’t necessarily "exciting"; however it can provide the stimulation we so often crave.